cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/VmAllocationPolicySimple.rst

 .. java:type:: public class VmAllocationPolicySimple extends VmAllocationPolicyAbstract

-   A VmAllocationPolicy implementation that chooses, as the host for a VM, that one with fewer PEs in use. \ **It is therefore a Worst Fit policy**\ , allocating each VM into the host with most available PEs.
+   A VmAllocationPolicy implementation that chooses, as the host for a VM, that one with the fewest PEs in use. \ **It is therefore a Worst Fit policy**\ , allocating each VM into the host with most available PEs.

    \ **NOTE: This policy doesn't perform optimization of VM allocation by means of VM migration.**\